 Portuguese ceramics go beyond the kitchen.
 The small city of Barcelos in the north of Portugal, and Estremoz in the Alentejo are just two examples of Portuguese towns with a long tradition of creating ceramic figurines.
-These include the famous Barcelos cockerel, the most famous souvenir from Portugal, and bushy-browed ladies.
+These include the famous Barcelos cockerel, one of the most traditional Portuguese gifts, and bushy-browed ladies.

 Tiles, tiles everywhere!
 It’s virtually impossible to travel to Portugal and not stumble across azulejos at least once.
 For over 400 years, these tin-glazed ceramic tiles have been decorating the inside and outside of Portuguese homes, palaces, churches and metro stations.

 The oldest in Portugal date back to the early 16th century and copy the neo-Islamic style that was popular in Spain at the time.
 Over the centuries, designs and production techniques have evolved, leaving a colourful legacy.
 Some employ a repeated geometric or floral pattern while other hand-painted panels depict allegorical, religious or historical scenes.